Margaret Mercer: Educator & Abolitionist

 • The team also identified 40 projectile points of the Hardaway Dalton, Dalton, and Hardaway Side-Notched types, which date to 10,500 years ago.
 Only 20 points of these varieties were known across the entire State prior to this research, so this work has tripled the known number of these exceptionally ancient projectile points in Maryland

 • The work has the potential for countless avenues for additional research, such as large-scale settlement patterns, lithic raw material preferences, and other comparative studies.
-Interested researchers, be they professionals or students, should contact Lab Director Amelia Chisholm at [email protected]
+Interested researchers, be they professionals or students, should contact [email protected]

 Projectile Points in the Ogle Collection